erogluorhan/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

-The UXarray project has implemented data input/output functions for UGRID, SCRIP, and Exodus, as well as methods for surface area and integration calculations so far.The team is currently conducting open discussions (through GitHub Discussions) with community members, who are interested in unstructured grids research and development, intha order to prioritize data analysis operators that will be implemented throughout the project lifecycle.
+The UXarray project has implemented data input/output functions for UGRID, SCRIP, and Exodus, as well as methods for surface area and integration calculations so far.
+The team is currently conducting using GitHub discussions to talk with with community members who are interested in unstructured grids research and development in order to prioritize data analysis operators that will be implemented throughout the project lifecycle.